Innocenttt3/Spring/README.md

 4. **Simple Car Rental with Console UI**
    - [Link to directory](https://github.com/Innocenttt3/Spring/tree/master/carRental)
    First task was to create most simple rental to remind basics

+This repository is continuously evolving as the course progresses.